jiegec/unofficial-loongarch-intrinsics-guide/docs/latency_throughput.md

 # Latency and Throughput of Instructions

-Latency and throughput (CPI) of each instruction:
+Latency and throughput (IPC) of each instruction:

 {{ latency_throughput_table() }}